Childhood and Education Journey of Mark Kelly in Timeline

 October 7, 2010: Scott Kelly Went to the ISS

-January 8, 2011: Assassination attempt on Gabby Giffords
+January 8, 2011: Assassination Attempt on Gabby Giffords

-January 2011: Gabby Giffords Shooting
+January 2011: Wife Gabby Giffords Shot

 April 29, 2011: First Launch Attempt of STS-134 Scrubbed

-May 22, 2011: Call from Pope Benedict XVI to Endeavour
+May 22, 2011: Pope Benedict XVI Calls Endeavour

 June 21, 2011: Announced Retirement from Navy and NASA